-New parents quickly learn that they only have about six months before they'll be scouting for cheap highchairs.
-The market is saturated with a vast assortment of cheap highchair options produced by the usual players in the baby gear market, like Graco, Fisher-Price, Safety 1st, Cosco, and Evenflo.
+New parents quickly learn that they only have about a month or two before they'll be scouting for a cheap high chair.
+The market is saturated with a vast assortment of budget options produced by the usual players in the baby gear market, including Graco, Fisher-Price, Safety 1st, Cosco, and Evenflo.

-As you start shopping, you'll definitely notice differences between less costly and high-end models.
-Cheap high chairs are usually made with a metal frame and a soft cloth-covered seat.
-They won't win awards for aesthetics, but they're functional (most have adjustable seats, and many fold up, sport wheels, and come with removable tray inserts), easy to assemble, and relatively durable.
-Pricier high chairs generally feature more contemporary design (see, for example, the angled wood of the Stokke high chair or the cocoon-like Bloom Fresco), serve multiple purposes as your child grows (a base that converts to a play table, for example, or a chair that can be rocked for sleeping and later transformed into booster-like chairs that pull up to the table), and boast an assortment of frills (like detachable battery-operated lights and toys).
+As you start shopping you'll definitely notice differences between cheap and pricey models.
+Entry-level high chairs are usually made with a metal frame and a soft, cloth-covered plastic seat.
+They won't win awards for aesthetics, but they're functional (most have adjustable seats suitable for infant and toddler feeding and removable trays and/or insert; some have wheels), easy to assemble, and relatively durable.
+Upmarket high chairs generally feature more contemporary design (see, for example, the angled wood of the Stokke Tripp Trapp, which starts at $250, or the cocoon-like Bloom Fresco Chrome, which starts at $449), serve multiple purposes as the child grows (a base that converts to a play table, for example, or a chair that can be rocked for sleeping and later transformed into a booster-like chair), and boast an assortment of frills (e.g., detachable battery-operated lights and toys).

 Aesthetics and functionality aside, the most critical qualification for a high chair, cheap or otherwise, is a JPMA (Juvenile Products Manufacturers Association) certification.
 JPMA is a national trade organization for the prenatal-to-preschool industry that ensures a high chair produced by its members meets standards set by the American Society for Testing and Materials (ATSM).
-What this means: High chairs should have no sharp edges and include easy-to-see warning labels, appropriate locking devices to prevent unintentional folding, and straps that can withstand a force test (an older child can't break or pull the straps out of the bolts).
-The high chair should also feature secure caps and plugs, break-resistant trays, and legs wide enough for stability but not so wide as to cause others walking near the chair to trip.
-We confirmed that all the best and good cheap highchairs on our list are JPMA-certified.
+What this means: High chairs should have no sharp edges and include easy-to-see warning labels, appropriate locking devices to prevent unintentional folding, and straps that can withstand a force test (i.e., an older child can't break or pull the straps out of the bolts).
+The high chair should also feature secure caps and plugs, break-resistant trays, and legs wide enough for stability but not wide enough as to cause others walking by to trip.
+We confirmed that all the best and good cheap high chairs on our list are JPMA-certified.
 By the way, experts say that more high chair-related injuries stem from improper use than from poor design, but always be on the lookout for product recalls.
 Other important features to note on a cheap high chair include the range of seat adjustments, the type of safety harness, and the weight capacity.

 |Not ready to buy?|